-Preschool begins at the age of 4, but schooling only becomes compulsory from age 6 to 15.
+Preschool begins at the age of four, but schooling only becomes compulsory from age six to 15.

 Public schools in Malaysia

 Private schools in Malaysia

-Most expat children settle into private schools quite easily as they are less likely to struggle with the culture shock that they may experience at a public school.
-The teachers are also usually well trained and have ample experience in communicating effectively and handling students from different cultures and backgrounds.
+Expat children at private schools are less likely to struggle with the culture shock that they may experience at a public school.
+The teachers are also usually well trained and have experience in communicating effectively and handling students from different cultures and backgrounds.

 International schools in Malaysia

 Expats who wish to have their children educated in the curriculum of their home country or a country other than Malaysia should consider an international school.

 Most international schools in Malaysia are based in Kuala Lumpur.
-These schools usually maintain the culture, primary teaching language, teaching methodologies and curriculum of their country of origin.
-The most prominent of these schools in Kuala Lumpur adhere to the English National Curriculum, with many schools also offering the International Baccalaureate programme.
+These schools usually maintain the culture, language, teaching methodologies and curriculum of their country of origin.
+The English National Curriculum, including the Cambridge IGCSE and A-Levels, is most commonly offered, with many schools also offering the International Baccalaureate programme.

 Children with special needs are either educated under tailored programmes at mainstream schools – known as the Special Education Integrated Programme (SEIP) – or at dedicated special schools.

 Public schools offering the SEIP are fairly easy to find, with the programme being offered in many schools across the country.
 That said, there are very few dedicated public special schools.
 Those that do exist mostly cater to hearing and visual disabilities only.
 Parents may find more options in private education.

 Tutors in Malaysia